Nov.-Feb. : 7am-5pm, Mar.-Apr.: 6am-7pm, May-Labor Day: 6am-9pm, After Labor Day-Oct.: 6am-7pm

 Once the swim facility capacity is reached, there will be no new entries allowed for the remainder of the day (or at the discretion of the Park Supervisor), for the safety of the public.
 Please take this into consideration when planning your visit.

 Trout and catfish are planted weekly at Shadow Cliffs lake, and anglers can also try for bluegill and black bass.
 Fishing derbies are held annually.
-A Park District Daily Fishing Access Permit is required to fish in the lake.
+A daily District Fishing Permit and a California State Fishing License is required to fish in the lake.
 For details on fishing in the Park District, see the Fishing section of this site.

 Visitors may launch their own boats; size limit is 17 feet and only electric motors are allowed.
 No jet skis or gas engines are permitted.
 Boat rentals are also available.
 See our Boating and Sailing page for more information and a schedule of fees.
 Please note boating is not allowed in the Arroyo areas.